Mexico asks Pelosi to act on trade deal, business groups wary

 Lopez Obrador stressed on Monday that Mexico was waiting on the United States to make the next move.

-“We think we have already defined the terms in which we can ratify the agreement” he said.
+“We think we have already defined the terms in which we can ratify the agreement,trd

 Reporting by Sharay Angulo; writing by Julia Love; editing by Jonathan Oatis and Richard Chang